 Here it is - the Winter Village Wreath made with all of the 12 Houses for Christmas houses.
 I planned to make one of these since the Martha Stewart cover with the magical village wreath came out in December 2014.
 One of the reasons I started making little houses is because of that specific wreath.
 So finally I have my own snowy Village Christmas wreath.
 And it is so easy to make - really.
 Well, it's easy if the houses are already made.
 Since I've already finished all 12 houses, I'm ready to go.

-You don’t need 12 houses to make this wreath.
-You can even make it with one special glitter house showcased in your wreath.
-As you design your wreath, you will think of multiple options for decorations – such as a white-painted wreath or even a pink one, coat it with Snow-tex, surround your houses with vintage ornaments and extra bottlebrush trees, etc.
+You don't need 12 houses to make this wreath.
+You can even make it with one special glitter house showcased in the center of the wreath.
+As you design your wreath, you will think of multiple options for decorations - such as a white-painted wreath or even a pink one, coat it with Snow-tex, surround your houses with vintage ornaments and extra bottlebrush trees, etc.

 Here are the materials required for Winter Village Christmas Wreath: